saptarshibasu/aws-study/README.md

   * stopping (The instannce is preparing to hibernate - NOT when the instance is being stopped)
   * terminated (for reserved instances only that are still in their contracted term)
 * Select **Auto-assign Public IP** option so that the launched EC2 instance has a public IP from Amazon's public IP pool
+* A custom **AMI** can be created with pre-installed software packages, security patches etc. instead of writing user data scripts, so that the boot time is less during autoscaling
+* **AMIs** are built for a specific region, but can be copied across regions
+* AWS **AMI Virtualization types** -
+  * Paravirtual (PV)
+  * Hardware Virtual Machine (HVM) - Amazon recommends
 * All **AMIs are categorized** as either
   * backed by Amazon EBS or
   * backed by instance store